For those who come after….

 Story and World

-You start off playing Gustave, a French dude who lives in the city of Lumière: the costumes and warped Eiffel Tower in the background clue you in that the setting is a weird post-apocalyptic Belle Époque Paris.
-Gustave and his adopted little sister Maelle are headed down to the harbor for the Gommage.
-MINOR SPOILERS, as these happen within the first 5 minutes of the game: the Gommage (French for Erasure) is an annual event in which a monumental figure named The Paintress rouses herself from slumber at the base of a monolith visible across the ocean and decreases the count on a glowing clock—currently set to 34.
-When she does, everyone that age dissolves into red and white rose petals—which is what happens to Gustave’s ex-girlfriend Sophie after he gives her a rose and wishes her…well, I guess?
+You start off playing Gustave, a French dude who lives in the city of Lumière.
+The costumes and melted Eiffel Tower in the background clue you in that Lumière is some kind of post-apocalyptic alternative Belle Époque Paris—shattered by a pre-game event called the Fracture.
+Gustave and his adopted little sister Maelle are soon racing through the jumbled streets and across the tilted rooftops of the city to its harbor for an annual event ominously called the Gommage.
+MINOR SPOILERS here, as these happen within the first 5 minutes of the game: during the Gommage (French for Erasure) a monumental figure named The Paintress rouses herself from slumber at the base of a monolith visible across the ocean and decreases the count on a glowing clock—currently set to 34.
+When she does, everyone that age dissolves into rose petals—which is exactly what happens to Gustave’s ex-girlfriend Sophie after he gives her a flower and wishes her…well, I guess?

-Gustave and Maelle’s society has adapted to this bizarre cosmology.
-Everyone gets married pretty young so they can have kids before they turn into rose petals; and, they throw a big party for the Gommagees every year to try to make the best of a ghastly situation.
-At the same time, those who are facing Gommage the following year can volunteer to join something called an Expedition, which sets off across the sea that separated Lumière from the rest of the world during the Fracture that started the countdown clock in year 100 to try to kill the Paintress and stop the clock.
-You might have already done the math, but that means that 67 expeditions have tried and failed when the game starts.
+Shiver.
+But Gustave and Maelle’s society has adapted to this bizarre cosmology.
+Everyone gets married young so they can have kids before they turn into rose petals; and, they throw a big party every year for both the Gommagees and the Expedition, in which a group of volunteers who are due to be Gommaged the following year set off across the sea that broke Lumière off from the rest of the world during the Fracture (the event that started the Paintress’s countdown clock at year 100) to try to kill the Paintress and stop her clock.
+You might have already done the math, but that means that 67 expeditions have tried and failed when Gustave joins Expedition 33.

-MORE SPOILERS, still pretty early: On the first island E33 lands on, a mysterious gray-haired man comes out of the mist, slaughters most of the expedition, and scatters the remaining members.
+Maelle joins, too, as she doesn’t want to be left behind without her only family.
+However (MORE SPOILERS, still very early on), out of the mists of the first island E33 lands on, a mysterious gray-haired man appears and slaughters most of the expedition, scattering the few survivors.
 The gray hair is significant b/c that means that whoever this is has survived the Gommage: how?
 That becomes one of the driving mysteries of the game, in addition to figuring out who the Paintress is and how to stop her.

-In trying to get his bearings, Gustave bumps into Luné first, and while she tries to convince him to head on toward the Monolith, he won’t leave the island without finding Maelle, so they head off in search.
+In trying to get his bearings, Gustave bumps into Luné first, a wizard who manipulates Chroma (the life-energy and currency in the game) to generate healing and other elemental effects.
+While she tries to convince him to head on toward the Monolith, he won’t leave the island without finding Maelle, so they head off in search.
 And almost immediately, they encounter the game’s monsters—nevrons who seek to steal the expeditioners’ chroma.
 I can’t overstate the originality of these monsters: they’re like Lewis Carroll’s linguistic portmanteaus in visual form.
 Exhibit A: the Serpenphare, a flying beta-fish eel-snake (serpent) with a lighthouse (phare) for a head that shoots beams of light at you.
 I’ve never seen more creative grotesquery in a video game.

 I shouldn’t go any further without talking about the sound design because it’s likely been what you’ve heard about with this game if you’ve heard nothing else.
 The OST (original soundtrack) by Lorien Testard is unlike anything else in video games: orchestral and operatic, almost entirely analog.
 Like it or hate it, you can’t help but admire the achievement, and I predict you will remember the music in this game as much as or more than any character—because it really *is* a NPC (non-player character) in the game.
 You can and should listen to it even if you have no intention of playing E33: you’ll be amazed.
 But if you do listen while you play and pay attention to what you’re hearing, the soundtrack will give you important clues about the story and its mysteries—even if you don’t understand the French lyrics.
 More broadly, the sound design in the game is excellent with effects that not only enhance big moves in combat but give you important cues for QTE.